HERE'S WHAT HAPPENED

 "I'm siiiinging in a cell.
 Oh siiiinging in a cell."

 Are you tracking mileage when you drive for acting jobs?
 Yo, most of my tax write-offs came from mileage.
 It adds up fast!
 Again, check with a tax pro to be safe.

 Here's the safest way to log mileage in my opinion:

 Once you put this information into a spreadsheet, it will take you less than five minutes to do each time you log mileage.
 You can get my full system for logging mileage in the download at the end of this post.

-Just logging your mileage would make a huge difference, but how great would it be to feel confident that you have all of your tax info together should the IRS ever ask for it?
+Just tracking your mileage could make a huge difference in your tax return, but how great would it be to feel confident that you have all of your tax info together should the IRS ever ask for it?

-See below to learn more about Actor Boss Taxes to access my 5-step system and spreadsheets that my tax advisor loved so that you can get organized this year.
+See below to learn more about Actor Boss Taxes: 5-Step System and Spreadsheets.
+My tax advisor loved these.
+Make sure you get confidently organized this year, too.